- 22 Jun 2023

 Some permissions may only be assigned to a role, and cannot be assigned directly to a user.

 You can assign permissions directly to the user either via the Mambu UI or API.
 For more information, see Creating a User - Permissions.

 To assign permissions to a user through a role, you have to both create a role and assign all the relevant permissions to it, and assign the role to the user.
 A user can only have one role.

-Roles make it easier to add or remove permissions for a number of users as you would only need to update the permission at the role level and not for each individual user who has been assigned that permission.
+Roles make it easier to add or remove permissions for multiple users as you only need to update the permission at the role level and not for each individual user who has been assigned a permission.

 Access managed by role

 There are activities and groups of information where access can only be managed by assigning a user a role instead of assigning a set of permissions directly to a user.

 These instances can be split up into two main types.
 The first type when access is granted to users that have a specific role assigned to them which is irrespective of what permissions are assigned to the role itself.
 For more information, see Access granted to roles irrespective of assigned permissions.

 The second type is when users are granted access provided that they have a specific role assigned to them and that this role has specific permissions assigned to it.
 For more information, see Access granted only to roles with appropriate permissions.

 Access granted to roles irrespective of assigned permissions